These Valentine's Day gifts for long-distance couples keep the love alive

 Elevate their at-home spa time with a luxurious bath pillow.

-’Questions for Couples Journal: 400 Questions to Enjoy, Reflect, and Connect with Your Partner’ by Maggie Reyes ($12.99, originally $14.99; amazon.com)
+‘Questions for Couples Journal: 400 Questions to Enjoy, Reflect, and Connect With Your Partner’ by Maggie Reyes ($12.99, originally $14.99; amazon.com)

 Never run out of things to talk about over Zoom or Facetime with this journal, which asks meaningful questions that can spark endless conversations with your partner no matter where they are.